Become eligible just by applying!

 - 3.75 – 4.00 GPA will receive $2,500

 Amounts are based on full-time enrollment at UIS and are annual, to be split between the fall and spring semesters.
-Students attending part time will receive half the designated full-time amount.

 Scholarships will be awarded to students who meet the criteria based on their admission date until funds have been exhausted.
 Students admitted conditionally pending receipt of final transcripts due to in-progress courses at their community college will be considered for the scholarship, provided their final transcript arrives by the deadline and they still meet the eligibility criteria.
 The deadline for having final transcripts in for full admission is the start of classes.
 Awards will be disbursed through the Office of Financial Assistance and credited toward educational costs on the student’s account — half in the fall semester and the other half in the spring semester.
 This scholarship is renewable with an institutional cumulative GPA of 3.0 or better.